Putting Your EdD To Work

 Students who complete KU’s doctorate degree in Educational Administration (including the field experience) will have achieved both a Doctor of Education (EdD) in educational administration and also will have satisfied the requirements for district-level administrative licensure endorsement.
 It’s a two-for-one graduate program for aspiring educational leaders.

+Students in the administrative leadership programs are considered the leaders in their schools and districts and have been highly recommended by senior administrators within their districts.
 Recent graduates have been selected to participate in district leadership academies; they have presented at national conferences on leadership; and have been selected for educational leadership positions in other countries.

 Graduate students who aspire to pursue careers in educational leadership or school administration with their Ed.D. in Educational Administration are likely to accept positions with titles similar to the following: